Buyers Agent vs Sellers Agent: What You Need to Know

 Yes.
-A listing agent does what the name implies—she lists a property for sale.
-She works for the seller, and is sometimes also referred to as the seller's agent.
-It's her job to properly market the property and to get it sold.
+A listing agent does what the name implies—lists a property for sale.
+These agents work for the seller, and is sometimes also referred to as the seller's agent.
+It's their job to properly market the property and to get it sold.

 A selling agent is the buyer's agent.
-Confusing nomenclature for sure, but the "ing" puts him on the other side of the fence from the seller's agent.
-He brings buyers to the table.
+Confusing nomenclature for sure, but the "ing" puts these agents on the other side of the fence from the seller's agent.
+They bring buyers to the table.
 In this respect, he also gets a property sold.
-Technically, this agent is called the buyer's agent before a contract is signed, and thereafter he's designated as the selling agent.
+Technically, this agent is called the buyer's agent before a contract is signed, and thereafter is designated as the selling agent.

 Do you want to learn more about Real Estate Representation and what type of real estate agent is best for your situation?

 Knowledge is power!
 Interested in learning more about how real estate agents can work for you?
 Read this!